 So the issue was to find a supplier who could produce the bespoke panel (measuring over 2 metres in height and 1.7 metres in width) to the required specification.
 Our procurement team rose to the challenge, and successfully found the only supplier who was able to undertake the manufacture.

 From the creation of a false ceiling to provide the required lighting effects in the living area to the installation of the drinks cabinet beside the kitchen, the pursuit of quality was clear throughout.
 Every detail was completed to a very high standard through the expertise of all involved on the project.

 The Kisiel team never give up until a solution is found.
-Although it was an option to change the design, this is not what the client wanted in the late stage of the project.
+Although there were several times when it was an option to change the design, this is not what the client wanted.
 So, creative thinking and perseverance really did pay off!